evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ## Performance

-The HiPhi X 4 Seater has a maximum power of 433 KW (589 hp/581 bhp).
-The total torque is 820 nm (605 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.9 seconds.
+The HiPhi X 4 Seater has a maximum power of 433 KW (589 hp/581 bhp) and a total torque of 820 nm (605 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds

 ## Battery, range, and charging